sascox555/sascox555/README.md

-### Hello! 👋

-Welcome to my Terrible GitHub Profile!
+### Welcome to sascox555's Profile!

-What do I do?
-Here's what I do:

-- 🛠️ Currently Developing Simple/Advanced Discord Bots
-- 💡 Looking for Developer Collaborations
+Hello, I'm Sasco X and I'm a professional JavaScript Developer, I have the most experience with Discord.JS with use of Node.JS.
+I am currently learning Discord.PY and TypeScript
+Hope you like my profile!

+- Feel free to use any of my Open Source codes in any of my GitHub Reps :)
-Wanna Contact me?
-DM Me on Discord at SascoOMG#0001
+- Contact me on Discord at SascoOMG#0001

-### My Github Stats
+- Join my Discord Server [here](https://discord.gg/jQx3uQC)'
+- Make sure to check the Organizations I'm in/own!

+Have a Great day!

+### GitHub Statictics

 ![sascox555's Github Stats](https://github-readme-stats.vercel.app/api?username=sascox555&show_icons=true&theme=dark)